POP-A-PUMPKIN FALL FESTIVAL GAME - SETUP & DIRECTIONS

 Feel free to test this game with a few dozen throws to make sure it is not too easy or too hard!
 For most festival games, you want to shoot for about 1 in 10 kids to win a top prize.
 If the game is too easy, move your lines back a bit (but remember to allow younger children to stand a little closer to have a chance to hit the board.)

 Kids love to pop balloons, and this ia a fantastic and safer alternative to dart balloon game with a fall flair!
-Also, this DIY Fall Festival Game is sure to "advertise itself" with its large size, and bright colors that you can place leaning against a tree in the shade, a brick wall or even indoors!
+Also, this DIY Fall Festival Game is sure to attract a crowd with its large size, and bright colors that you can place leaning against a tree in the shade, a brick wall or even indoors!

 Note: For younger children, you may wish to give them 4 bean bags or let them stand 1 - 2 feet closer to the board so they have a chance to win at this game too!